-Mavis Fowler-Williams is the principal of Intellectual Property and Technology Law in the 21st Century.
-She negotiates agreements and prepares training materials for private clients in the Finance and Entertainment industries.
+Mavis Fowler-Williams is a leader of intellectual property and technology law.
+She negotiates agreements and prepares training materials for private clients in the finance and entertainment industries.

-Mavis Fowler-Williams then started her own law firm specializing in negotiating a full array of intellectual property agreements for entertainment companies.
-In addition to prosecuting patent applications for inventors, she was actively involved in the patent licensing of a film editing process for one of her corporate clients, as well as managing the trademark portfolios of companies in the clothing, dance and travel media industries.
-While working in her own practice, she became General Counsel for Metropolis Pictures, the independent production company that made and distributed the 35 MM film Murder Magic.
+Fowler-Williams started her own law firm specializing in negotiating a full array of intellectual property agreements for entertainment companies.
+In addition to prosecuting patent applications for inventors, she was actively involved in the patent licensing of a film editing process for one of her corporate clients, as well as managing the trademark portfolios of companies in the clothing, dance, and travel media industries.
+While working in her own practice, Fowler-Williams became general counsel for Metropolis Pictures, the independent production company that made and distributed the 35 MM film Murder Magic.

 She then became a partner in the New York Office of Anderson Kill.
 As an in-house attorney working for Toys "R" Us, Nick at Nite and TV Land and recently, CBS News, Fowler-Williams has become a transactional expert who has negotiated, revised and reviewed thousands of licenses and other agreements.

 Fowler-Williams received her J.D. from Columbia Law School and her B.S. in 1983 from Columbia University.